CPR in Low-Resource Settings: Strategies for Effective Training

 • Feedback Loops: Establish a system where trainers can provide feedback and share their experiences, helping to improve the training process over time.

 Adaptability is crucial when resources are limited.
-Teaching techniques that can be modified according to available materials ensures that training is practical and relevant.
+Teaching techniques that can be modified according to available materials ensures that training is relevant.

 Local Resources